 Northwest Africa 4590 exhibits textural and mineralogical features that are unique from most other angrites, and it is considered to be neither plutonic/metamorphic nor basaltic/quenched (McKibbin et al., 2015).
 Instead, it is more similar to the LEW 86010 angrite, with mineralogical features (e.g., chemically zoned pyroxenes, exsolution lamellae in olivine, trace element characteristics) and crystallization ages, and the two angrites may be comagmatic (Sanborn and Wadhwa, 2021).
 These mineralogical features of NWA 4590 are indicative of relatively fast cooling over a period of a few thousand years at a depth of ~240 m; a lithology formed in such an environment is more appropriately termed sub-volcanic rather than plutonic.
 By comparison, it was ascertained that LEW 86010 is also a sub-volcanic angrite, cooling over a period of ~10250 years at a depth of <100 m (McKay et al., 1998).

 Northwest Africa 4590 is a coarse-grained, cumulate rock composed of zoned, purple-brown, AlTi-rich clinopyroxene (33%), white intercumulus anorthite (28%), yellow-green Ca-rich olivine (14%), kirschsteinite (5%), and black ulvöspinel (18%), along with minor merrillite and Cl-bearing Ca silico-phosphate (now resolved to be silico-apatite; Mikouchi et al., 2011).
 In addition, troilite is present typically associated with FeNi-metal and small oxide grains (Riches et al., 2016).
-Glass having a compositional range between anorthite and ulvöspinel is present at the grain boundaries, and it incorporates re-precipitated primary minerals.
+Glass with a compositional range between anorthite and ulvöspinel is present at the grain boundaries and incorporates re-precipitated primary minerals.
 It is thought to have formed by a rapid melting and cooling process, perhaps during a late impact event or possibly through a decompression event such as that occurring from the collisional stripping of the lithosphere on a large planet.
 This event might be recorded in NWA 4590 and two other angrites as a disturbance of the MnCr and UPb chronometers at ~4.5572 b.y.
 (McKibbin et al., 2015).

 Timescales for Angrites